Nu Finish Car Polish

 The problem I have with Nu Finish is the same problem I have with virtually every other company that makes cosmetic car care products.

-Misleading marketing and labeling.
-And the misleading is only part of the problem.
-Add to that the use of hyped-up terms that sound provocative and sophisticated, but in reality are completely ambiguous at best, and false at worst.
+Misleading marketing and labeling, along with hyped-up terms that sound provocative and sophisticated, but in reality are completely ambiguous at best, and false at worst.

 nu finish car polishing products